Clicky

 Touring (Default)

-Touring mode on is the default mode that most have.
+On by default is Touring mode that most Sea-Doos have.

 Almost every model with iBR (brakes) will have this mode and a few models without iBR will have it too, like the 90HP+ Sparks.
 They have changed the name to “Default Mode” instead of touring mode, but it’s the same thing.

-Touring mode is a slow take-off that still reaches top speed.
+Touring is a slow take-off that still reaches top speed.

-Even when in touring mode, you will still reach the top speed for your PWC, but will be much slower to get to that top speed than in sport mode.
+Even when in touring, you will still reach the top speed for your PWC, but will be much slower to get to that top speed than in sport mode.

 Sport